Images of the Ages Words of the Sages

 Here’s a handy guide to “kosherizing” your kitchen for the holiday.
 LIBUN GAMUR Surface must be heated to a dry temperature of approximately 850° (i.e. self-clean oven) or until it begins to glow.
 HAGALAH Surface should be completely cleaned with hot water and unused for 24 hours.
 Surface should be completely clean and dry.
 The […]

-Matzah is a crisp, flat, unleavened bread, made of flour and water, which must be baked before the dough has had time to rise.
-It is the only type of “bread” which Jews may eat during Passover, and it must be made […]
+MATZA Matzah is made of specially supervised flour and water, which must be baked before the dough has had time to rise — within 18 minutes or less.
+It is the only product based on the five grains (wheat, barley, oat, spelt & rye) which Jews may eat during Passover, and it must be made […]

 Items listed in this section are specially supervised products and approved for use when bearing an OU Kitniyot or an OU Matzah Ashira (matzo products baked with eggs, juice or honey instead of water) – products are recommended for those of sephardic descent, but not for those of ashkenazic heritage with the exception of small […]

 Although there are many definitions as to what constitutes kitniyot, the bottom line is that it all depends on the reigning custom (minhag).
 Rabbi Moshe Feinstein zt’l, the pre-eminent 20th century American posek, explains that once a minhag is established, it does not readily change, even if circumstances change.
 For example, the minhag was to […]

 The status of quinoa, the grain-like crop, was the most-asked question for the last few years on the OU’s various kashrut forums across the web and in person.
 Following an intensive, multi-year investigation and an internal debate into quinoa’s status, the Orthodox Union has decided that it can certify quinoa for Passover.
 In addition, OU […]

 The Story Behind OU Kitniyot